TheGoodlike13/liberty_or_death/README.md

 So now that we're in the domain, can we use this bitch to connect via SPNEGO?
 I sure hope so...

+#### Joining the domain as Windows 7 in summary

+This probably doesn't work in `Home` editions.
+Fucking Microsoft.

+Also, this could possibly brick your computer.
+It didn't brick my computer, but I have the devil's own luck.
+Have fun!

+1. Follow the instructions from [#windows_domain_stuff](#windows_domain_stuff).
+2. The domain is not the realm.
+It should've been set during Samba provisioning.
+In my case realm: `GOODLIKE.EU`, domain: `GOODLIKE`.
+3. Enter administrator username and password when logging in.
+4. After restarting, you'll be asked to ALT+CTRL+DELETE to login.
+I'm not sure if this is supposed to happen or not, but in my case the login was password-less and logged me into a local account.
+I can't vouch for a less insane setup working like that, sadly.

+If you fail to connect to the domain, make sure your VM adapter is configure to use the VM as DNS:

+1. Right-click network icon, select `Open Network and Sharing Center`.
+2. Click `Change adapter settings`.
+3. Right-click on the `host-only` adapter, select `Status`.
+4. Click `Properties`.
+5. Select `Internet Protocol Version 4 (TCP/IPv4)`.
+6. Click `Properties`.
+7. Make sure `Use the following DNS server addresses` is selected
+8. Enter the IP of the VM/DNS.
+In my case: `192.168.1.7`.

+If it still fails, just edit your `hosts` file.
+In my case I added these lines:

+    192.168.1.7     goodlike.eu
+    192.168.1.7     mumkashi.goodlike.eu

 ### Breakdown of negotiations